Hey Now Everybody,

 AND (nameOfPerson = 'Catto')

-Or is similar to and which is used to narrow search results.
+k.
+OR - Or is similar to and which is used to narrow search results.
 The following select statement could select more records since it will select a record if the id = 1 OR name = Catto

 -- OR is used to select records with newTableid = 1 OR name is Catto